 You would not believe how many times I have heard this!
 I would say nine out of ten couples tell me this, and those same people are all over this website.
 The best part of my job is getting to know you well enough to bring out the real feelings you have for each other.
 All I need is your time, your trust, and a little bit of light to make some great portraits of you.

 Can you travel to (insert any location worldwide) for our wedding?

 Yes, I enjoy travelling and I would love to be there for your wedding.
 I am an experienced traveler and have photographed weddings from California to Vermont, England to Jamaica and all kinds of locations in between.
 I try to make travel as affordable as possible and will include all of my travel expenses in my quote when you contact me.
 I offer special travel discounts to much of Colorado, Utah, New Mexico, parts of California, the New York metro area and several other regions depending on couch surfing availability.
 I only take on a very limited number of travel assignments each year so let’s get your date on the books ASAP!

 How much do you charge?

 Full day wedding photography coverage (up to ten hours) including digital files starts at $4000.
 Packages including hand-made albums start at $5250.
 Please contact me for a detailed price list.
 If you are planning an elopement, an intimate wedding, a destination wedding (travel fees may be less than you think), weekday wedding, winter wedding, or something I have never seen before I would love to talk to you about a custom proposal.

 Do you bring an assistant or second photographer?

-I generally bring an assistant with me to local weddings for logistical support and some additional photography when necessary.
-If you are have a particularly large guest list and are interested in having an additional dedicated photographer for the day I can arrange to bring one with me depending on availability.
-The fee for an additional photographer will vary.
+I sometimes will bring a non-shooting assistant with me to local weddings for logistical and lighting support.
+I generally do not feel that a second photographer is necessary for me, but if you will have a particularly large guest count and are interested in having an second photographer for the day I can arrange to bring one with me for an additional fee.